How Much Do Entrepreneurs Make?

 It proves that your own financial well-being depends on the financial success of your business’s success.
 Likewise, a salary shows the IRS that your business is a legitimate business, not just a hobby that happens to bring in some cash.

-Building in a salary (even just a small one) for yourself from the very beginning will not only make your personal finances more manageable, it will also help you to keep accurate financial records and see the big picture of your company’s well-being by establishing a clearer picture from the start of what the company costs to run.
+Building in an entrepreneur salary (even just a small one) for yourself from the very beginning will not only make your personal finances more manageable, but it will also help you to keep accurate financial records and see the big picture of your company’s wellbeing by establishing a clearer picture from the start of what the company costs to run.

 When receiving a salary, all employers must receive “reasonable compensation” according to the IRS—which is, essentially, a figure comparable to the salary of an employee in your role at another business.

-But what the heck does “reasonable compensation” for your work as a business owner look like?
+But what does “reasonable compensation” for your work as a business owner look like?

 Just as with the amount of your salary, the scheduling of your paychecks as an owner should be comparable to that of an employee in a similar role at a similar business.

-Common salary schedules in the U.S. are once a week or twice a month: these schedules provide good frameworks for your own salary as well.
+Common salary schedules in the U.S. are generally once a week or twice a month.
+These schedules provide good frameworks for your own salary, as well.
+Some startups do pay monthly.
+If you’re confused about when would be best for your business, talking to your accountant is a good idea.

 If you’re paying yourself through the draw system, keep to a consistent schedule as much as possible.
 Inconsistent draws might look fishy to the IRS—and can even trigger a tax audit of your company.
-Sticking to a schedule will prevent big fluctuations in your company’s cash flow (as well as in your personal finances) and will assure the IRS that everything’s on the books.
+It also could be difficult for you to get a handle on your business’s cash flow as well as in your personal finances.
+A consistent schedule will help assure the IRS that everything’s on the books.

-Ultimately, there’s no magic formula to calculate how much to pay yourself, starting when, or through which method.
+Ultimately, there’s no magic formula or small business owner salary calculator to figure out exactly how much to pay yourself.
 It’s an incredibly business-specific question that depends on a wide number of practical and personal factors.

 If you were hired by someone else to do the job you’re doing now, what would your salary be?

-Research hourly or yearly market value through your industry’s trade association, the SBA’s Income Statistics page, or a salary listing site like Glassdoor.com, Salary.com, or Payscale.com.
+Research hourly or yearly market value through your industry’s trade association, the SBA’s Income Statistics page, or a salary listing on sites including Glassdoor, Salary.com, or Payscale.

 That combined number is sometimes called your “true wage.”